Alessandro Nesta: Introduction

 Alessandro Nesta: Concluding Thoughts

 Alessandro Nesta is a true legend of the game: he is often considered to be one of the best defenders of his generation, and even of all time.
 It is a shame Lazio had to sell him at the peak of his career, but to me, he is a Laziale without a doubt.
-Nesta is an icon that I, and many others, watched growing up and hoped to be just like in the future.
+Nesta is an icon that many watched growing up and hoped to be just like in the future.
 He was truly a world-class player.